Last updated on February 5th, 2023 at 05:09 pm

 4. Get prepared.

-Now that you know exactly which pet will be taking on your last name, be sure to have all the supplies you will need.
-The right food, bedding, kennel, litter box, leash, etc. should already be waiting for your new family member.
+Now that you know exactly which pet will be joining the family, be sure to have all the supplies you will need.
+The right food, bedding, kennel, litter box, leash, toys, etc. should already be waiting for your new addition.
 This is the time to go over what the children’s responsibilities will be in taking care of the new pet too.

 5. Fall in love.